 In another format, if we look at the Gila time trial on Strava, comparing the top female riders recorded power on Strava to the top men’s we see a similar percentage difference between threshold abilities.
 The men have higher power which is to be expected but at threshold or subthreshold the percentage difference between men and women is pretty small.
 Sometimes we do see outliers and incredible rides.
 I have seen a few cases, especially in time trials with more elevation gain, where women would score in the top 10 in the men’s pro peloton results.
 Being so light and having the ability to produce power is key in climbing.
 Sometimes weight is more important than “absolute” wattage.

-Average men’s power from top 4 Strava riders with power is 348watts
+Average men’s power from top 4 Strava riders with power is 378 watts, 33:16 avg time

 There is another issue, muscle.
-Men have different genetic makeup and hormones have more muscle.
-With this larger number of muscle fibers comes a higher max force than women produce.
+Men have different genetic makeup and hormones will typically result in more muscle mass.
+With this larger muscle mass comes a higher max force than women produce.
 Force and Velocity together make Power.
 There are some amazing women’s sprinters out there with big numbers, but in general men will have a much higher max power.
 Even when a women is extremely efficient and highly trained, with the same FTP as a male counterpart rider, the male will still be able to produce power between 5 seconds and 1 minute at a higher wattage than most women riders could ever dream of much less produce, recover, and repeat.

 With this in mind we would also expect to see higher normalized powers produced by a man than a women for a given effort.
 That is the major physiological difference between similar category male and female riders.
 What that extra muscle and ability to produce force does is create a very hard scenario for women on group rides and in men’s races.
 If you consider the file below of a men’s cat 2 criterium.
 This rider had 12 jumps over 450 watts usually for more than 8 seconds.
 Considering a women rider with the same threshold, her file for the same criteirum, the files look very similar, and they are, the biggest difference being in how many anaerobic jumps each rider can produce.
 The women can only produce 3-4 jumps at a similar wattage, the female rider will have to be crafty in order to not fall off the back with every single one of these efforts in a co-ed event.